tegeling/ConsentTools/README.md

 Manage consent settings in Salesforce.
 Enrich your user interface with a Lightning Web Component to easily change consent setting and opt in or opt out.
 Supports both internal and external access.

+# Release Changes

+- Removed Contact Point Type Consent support
+- Added support for Business Brand - Contact Point Consent records relationship to Business Brand is now supported

 # Package Components

 ## Consent Setup App

 This app groups all privacy objects that are relevant for the setup and configuration of consent settings like Data Use Legal Basis and Data Use Purpose.

-## Consent Management App
+## Consent Management App and Consent Management Console App

-This app groups all privacy objects that are relevant for the management of consent settings like Contacts, Individuals, Contact Point Consents.
+These apps group all privacy objects that are relevant for the management of consent settings like Contacts, Individuals, Contact Point Consents.

 ## Flows